 Without motion it looks like a Pacman during a segfault, but once we start iterating, new shapes/patterns form seemingly at random.
 The rules for Brians Brain are as follows:

-- Cells may have 1 of 3 states: On, Off or Dying
+- Cells are either On, Off or Dying

 - Dying cells die

-- Off cells become alive if there are exactly 2 neighbors who are On.
+- Off cells reignite if they have exactly 2 neighbors who are On

-By neighbor you understand that I mean the 8 surrounding cells.
+By neighbor you understand that I mean the 8 surrounding cells in a 3x3 grid.